TrustZone Random Number Generator

 The use of unpredictable random numbers underpins most modern security schemes.
 A Random Number Generator (RNG) is a mandatory component in any system that generates cryptographic assets.

-- True Random Number Generator (TRNG) – a HW component that generates unpredictable numbers based on a physical process.
+- True Random Number Generator (TRNG) – a hardware component that generates unpredictable numbers based on a physical process.

 The Arm TrustZone RNG offers these 2 components:

 - A TRNG which conforms to the following standards and drafts:

 - FIPS 140-2

 - BSI AIS-31

 - Optionally, a software-implemented DRBG which follows NIST SP800-90A (making the entire RNG flow SP800-90C compliant).

 The Arm TrustZone Full Disk Encryption (FDE) product family includes several single or multi-core, high performance Advanced Encryption Standard (AES) engines, designed to support the need to encrypt all user data saved on the latest generation of solid-state storage devices (UFS, eMMC).